 SEO nightmares can keep any website owner awake at night.
 I thought I would share some of the scary SEO disasters – Halloween style – that I have seen or heard about over the last 18 years.
 Most can be avoided.
 A few may actually make you cringe.

 The Internet can be a scary place and some of these bumps in the night can cause your site to be knocked out of the search engines entirely.

 Real SEO Nightmares That Will Keep You Up at Night

 - Pirates – This scary SEO disaster is caused by having WordPress site hacked with pirates stealing the booty or search engine traffic.
 This real case of deception was discovered when a new client asked for an SEO evaluation.
 The site had no analytics to evaluate traffic.

-The next step was to actually search for a few of the top keyword phrases in Google.
+The next step was to search for a few of the top keyword phrases in Google.
 That is when the pirate’s trickery was discovered.
 When the website came up in the search engine results, the links looked fine.
 However, when a link was clicked, the visitor was taken to an entirely different website.